ursakacar/scripts-and-scraps/README.md

 # scripts-and-scraps
-random ttidbits, laying around my desktop, half-forgotten, but better not be lost!
+random tidbits, laying around my desktop, half-forgotten, but better not be lost!